Bullish-Design/Dendron-1/notes/daily.journal.2022.09.19.md

 This template was applied using the daily journal schema.
-Edit the [[Dendron.templates.daily-journal]] note to change this template.
+Edit the [[Projects.dendron.templates.daily-journal]] note to change this template.
 To create your own schemas to auto-apply templates when they match a hierarchy, follow the [schema tutorial](https://blog.dendron.so/notes/P1DL2uXHpKUCa7hLiFbFA/) to get started.

 <!--